Symptoms and Tests

 The doctor may also suggest a blood test to check your prostate specific antigen, or PSA, level.
 PSA levels can be high not only in men who have prostate cancer, but also in men with an enlarged prostate gland and men with infections of the prostate.
 PSA tests may be very useful for early cancer diagnosis.
 However, PSA tests alone do not always tell whether or not cancer is present.

-Neither of these screening tests for prostate cancer is perfect.
-(Screening tests check for disease in a person who shows no symptoms.)
 Most men with mildly elevated PSA do not have prostate cancer, and many men with prostate cancer have normal levels of PSA.
 A recent study revealed that men with low prostate specific antigen levels, or PSA, may still have prostate cancer.
-Also, the digital rectal exam can miss many prostate cancers.

-The doctor may order other exams, including ultrasound and x-rays, to learn more about the cause of the symptoms.
+The doctor may order other exams, including ultrasound, MRI, or CT scans, to learn more about the cause of the symptoms.
 But to confirm the presence of cancer, doctors must perform a biopsy.
 During a biopsy, the doctor uses needles to remove small tissue samples from the prostate and then looks at the samples under a microscope.